TNRC Topic Brief Understanding corruption risks in the global trade in wild plants

 In NTFP chains, abuses of harvesting permits are regularly reported (Larsen et al. 2005, Nygren et al. 2006, Tieguhong et al. 2015).
 The abuses of power associated with permitting may fall into multiple categories of corruption, including small-scale corrupt actions among police or minor officials, or grand corruption with involvement from high-ranking senior Government officials.

 Alleged Government corruption associated with NTFP permits has been documented in a range of countries.
 It has been reported that in Cameroon the bulk of NTFP harvesting permits were given to individuals with political connections or connections to large businesses who then re-sold the permits for prices up to 500 percent higher than the cost of the original permit (Tieguhong et al. 2015).
-Favoritism, cronyism, turning a blind eye, bribery or nepotism could all be involved, while informal arrangements could prevent legitimate traders from buying the permits directly from the Government (Foundjem Tita 2013).
+Favoritism, cronyism, bribery or nepotism could all be involved, while informal arrangements could prevent legitimate traders from buying the permits directly from the Government (Foundjem Tita 2013).
 In Honduras, a similar situation was reported, where networks of favoritism and bribery led to permitting abuses, with the corrupt practices resulting in greater quantities of products than legally permitted being extracted (Nygren et al. 2006).

 In many cases, access to and use of NTPFs are also regulated through customary norms, which are not immune to corruption.
 In the Bengkulu Province of Sumatra, for example, access to some areas of the forest are controlled traditionally by the headmen of local villages, who determine access to the resources.
 It was found that, despite local headmen knowing that extraction of certain NTFPs was illegal, they allowed people from outside the village access to harvesting sites (Lucas 2016).
-The reported reasons varied from sympathy for the poverty of collectors to the acceptance of bribes and kickbacks in return for turning a blind eye (Lucas 2016).
+The reported reasons varied from sympathy for the poverty of collectors to the acceptance of bribes and kickbacks in return for ignoring (Lucas 2016).
 A similar pattern has been recorded in Cameroon, where historically “bark poachers” have been reported to bribe local communities to access Prunus africana (Page 2003).

 Bribery can have detrimental impacts on harvesters’ livelihoods, as traders may reduce their rates of pay in order to absorb the costs of bribes (Tieguhong et al. 2015).
 Corruption can also deter collectors and traders from applying for permits (Foundjem Tita 2013) or deter actors from following established cultural norms.
 This can have important ecological implications and lead to overharvesting of resources (WWF/TRAFFIC 2015).